Tips for Staying Hydrated while Pregnant and Breastfeeding

 Up your produce intake

-Fruits and vegetables are mostly water so the more you eat these foods, the better hydrated you may be.
+Fresh fruits and vegetables are mostly water so the more you eat these foods, the better hydrated you may be.
 They also provide you with an abundance of vitamins, minerals, and antioxidants.

 Sip while you wait

 Waiting for your tea or coffee to brew?
 Drink water.
 Waiting for your lunch to heat up?
 Drink water.

 Find ways to make staying hydrated part of what you already do every day.